 When we went to the Toy Fair in NYC, we encountered more low-cost item sellers than ever before.
-Though many of these products were super interesting, these days we just don’t take on clients who sell lower cost items.
+Though many of these products were super interesting, these days we just don’t take on clients who sell lower-cost items.

-Pretty often though, we get questions about how to sell low-cost items on Amazon, or eBay.
+Pretty often though, we get questions about how to sell low-cost items on Amazon or eBay.
 Is it lucrative?
 Is it worth my time and effort?
 What about those penny used books I see all the time?

 Let’s say you have an item that retails for $3 in stores.
 It’s popular, and you’ve built a lot of customer loyalty over the past few years.
-You feel ready to sell online, and want to try to shoot for similar pricing on Amazon as in brick and mortar stores… But guess what: it won’t work.
+You feel ready to sell online and want to try to shoot for similar pricing on Amazon as in brick and mortar stores… But guess what: it won’t work.

-At Whitebox, we often tell our clients that you need to assume a basic $3 fixed fee per product… regardless of price.
+At Whitebox, we often tell our clients that you need to assume a basic $3 fixed fee per product regardless of price.
 And that’s just the start.
 It doesn’t include the 12-15% commission that Amazon tacks on, depending on the type of product you sell.
 And, if you’re selling across channels – you also have to factor in weight fees, per item fees and per order fees.

-- The add-on item route.
 If less than $10, it’s possible your product may be shifted to “add on” status.
 While you might be able to hold the price point your consumers will want, this can really eat into your sales, since customers face the inconvenience of the $25 threshold to get your item delivered.

 We know that sometimes, getting your product out there is one of the most important parts of succeeding as a brand.
-Afterall, brand loyalty to a product sold solely in brick and mortar stores only takes you so far.
+After all, brand loyalty to a product sold solely in brick and mortar stores only takes you so far.
 We’ve got a few strategies to pushing past the razor-thin margins of selling low-cost online.

-- Let someone else sell it for you.
 Whether you let this item go through Vendor Central (assuming Amazon is willing) or you take the risk of working with resellers, sometimes it can be worth it to get your item out there… and not deal with the losses of low-cost ecommerce fulfillment on your own.

 Maybe this post has you feeling a bit sad.
-Maybe you feel like giving up with selling your low-cost product online.
+Maybe you feel like giving up on selling your low-cost product online.
 Guess what?
 That’s okay too.
 Depending on your company, you might have other products that are more profitable options.
 Or, you can continue with your brick and mortar store for now… and take the ecommerce leap later.